 Propagation & cultivation

 The plant can be raised from seeds and also from stem cuttings.
 The aril surrounding the seed should also be removed - this is easiest when it has been softened through soaking in water.
-The seeds germinate optimally at temperatures between 20 - 30°c.
-They can be sown in a nursery seedbed or in containers.
+The seeds germinate optimally at temperatures between 20 – 30°C. They can be sown in a nursery seedbed or in containers.
 A germination rate of about 95%, occurring within about 2 weeks can be expected if the seed has been properly treated.

 The application of seed pre-treatment methods involving 50-100 PPM GA3, 100 PPM Thiourea, and hot water treatment for 24 hours demonstrated superior results in promoting germination in Sterculia villosa when compared to the control group.
 The maximum germination (94.33) percentage of Sterculia villosa was obtained from the seeds treated with thiourea 100 ppm which was statistically at par with thiourea 50 ppm treated seeds (93.66) followed by cold water (91.66) and hot water (91.16) treatments.
 The particular concentration of thiourea probably helps to inhibit the activity of inhibitor chemicals present in seeds and resulting higher germination percentage.
 The superior effect of boiling water may be due to its combined effect in softening the seed coat and leaching out of the chemical inhibitors (Willan, 1985).
 All treatments showed a positive impact on the shoot length of Sterculia villosa seedlings.
 The maximum shoot length was recorded with GA3 100 ppm treated seeds (35.56 cm) which was statistically at par with GA3 50 ppm treated seeds (34.22 cm).
 The increased shoot length in auxin treated seeds can be attributed to its peculiarity to increase shoot growth by cell enlargement (Noggle and Fritz, 1986).